Brand Guidelines

 For photography and other visual collateral our graphic language can be used in the following compositions.

 Energetic drive imagines our distinctive logo dot in motion.
-It represents our ability to get the ball moving and keep it moving for our clients.
+It represents our ability to build growth momentum for our clients.
 It does not correspond to a particular message.
 Use the appropriate photographic elements explained in the image tiers below to connect our visual identity to our written word.

 Position

 The energetic drive compositional element can move to align with any element of the grid (as outlined below).
-It can emerge from both the left- and right-hand side.
-The curved edge should not touch the compositions outer perimeter (outlined below in red).
+It can be placed both horizontally and vertically and can emerge from both the left- and right-hand sides.
+The curved edge should not touch the composition's outer perimeter (outlined below in red).

 Examples of correct use